HR Guide to IVF Benefits: Companies that cover IVF and why this is vital for employers

 To attract and retain top talent: Infertility is becoming more of a common problem in our world and a recent study by the World Health Organisation found infertility impacting 1 in 6 people globally.
 These numbers are just too big to ignore.
 By offering financial assistance for IVF, companies can show their employees that they truly care about their wellbeing and supporting their employees through some of life's most challenging moments.
 This can be a valuable recruiting and retention tool, especially in competitive industries!

 To improve company cultures and productivity: Fertility challenges can be a very stressful and anxious time for couples and individuals.
-By implementing the right kind of support for employees going through fertility treatments like IVF, companies can make a big and concrete impact on helping to reduce the stress that their employees may be feeling.
+By implementing the right kind of support for employees going through treatments of infertility like IVF, companies can make a big and concrete impact on helping to reduce the stress that their employees may be feeling.
 This in itself has a significant impact on company culture.
 It shows employees that they can bring their full selves to work, and that things like fertility challenges aren't something to be embarrassed about or hide.
 It helps create an open culture, where diversity and inclusivity is championed.

 To promote diversity and inclusion: Infertility can impact people of all ages, races, and socioeconomic backgrounds.
 IVF can be a great option for single parents, LGBTQ+ and same-sex couples, and older people.
 By offering financial assistance for IVF, companies can help to create a more diverse and inclusive workplace.
 Not every path to parenthood will look the same.
 Implementing support for IVF and wider reproductive health challenges reflects that.

 If you are considering offering financial assistance for IVF to your employees or any other fertility benefits, there are a few things you need to keep in mind.
 Make sure that the benefit is affordable for your company and from there decide how much financial assistance you will provide and what criteria employees must meet to qualify for the benefit.
 Also, developing a plan for how the benefit will be implemented and made aware to employees is important.
-Read our guide on why fertility benefits matter.
+Read our guide on why offering fertility benefits to employees matters.

 Who can benefit from IVF?